LaurentPCaron/porfolio/src/content/projects/en/01-endless-fantasy.md

   - Tailwind
   - Amazon S3
 ---

-Commission for a bilingual website for a graphic designer and illustrator.
-The website showcased various professional projects, contacts and other professional information.
+A commission for a bilingual website for a graphic designer and illustrator.
+The website showcases various professional projects, contact and professional information.

 **Role:** Development, content integration and deployment.